-In order to link a VERSO+IP or VERSO INDOOR device to your idderocloud account:
+In order to link a VERSO+IP 2 or VERSO INDOOR device to your idderocloud account:

-1. Make sure that both the Iddero device and the smartphone or tablet running the Iddero Mobile app are connected to the Internet.
-For VERSO+IP, the Iddero device and the Iddero Mobile app must be connected to the same local area network (LAN).
+- 1. Make sure that both the Iddero device and the smartphone or tablet running the Iddero Mobile app are connected to the Internet. - 2.
+Log into the Iddero Mobile app using your idderocloud username and password.

-- 2. Log into the Iddero Mobile app using your idderocloud username and password. - 3.
-Put the Iddero device in Link mode: go to Settings > System > Remote access, then tap Link.
+3. Put the Iddero device in Link mode: go to Settings > System > Remote access, then tap Link.